Loading...

 Kentucky Tax Exemptions

-• Machinery for new and expanded industry
+• Machinery and equipment purchased for new or expanded manufacturing and industrial operations

 • Items purchased for resale